K7MDL2/IC-705-BLE-Serial-Example/README.md

 # IC-705 CI-V Band Decoder and a 3-Band Transverter Box using BT Classic or BLE.

 This project is complete as of May 2025.
 At least as any software ever is.
+April 2026 I made improvements using the M5Stack USB port as a CAT serial port (ak PC Passthru Mode - on by default).

+You connect a PC USB cable to the M5Stack USB port and set your logging and/or digital program CAT control port to it.
+Use another USB cable on the IC-705 USB port to connect your USB Audio and GPS serial (Port B) if used.
+Ignore the 705 CAT (Port A) on this cable and use the M5Stack cable instead to have transverter bands translated as if the IC-705 really had them.
+The 705 does not know about the transverter bands, it is just the IF so Port A CAT info will only have IF frrequency data.

 It features a band decoder with LCD display (Band and PTT breakout) that can be used to translate the radio dial frequency with an offset value so a transverter frequency is displayed and CI-V frequency data over the USB will have the transverter (Xvtr) frequency show.
 The controller will save key parameters for each real and Xvtr band, and restore the last non-Xvtr band when you leave XVTR mode.
 Bands may be selected via external wired input, PC CI-V commands, or for Xvtr bands, 3 display buttons.
 There are several IO module options, very little construction is required.